Faezeh05KZ/Hood-Quest/README.md

 ## Data Structures & Algorithms Used

-Everything was implemented entirely from scratch.
-No cheating with `std::stack` or `std::priority_queue`!
+Everything was implemented entirely from scratch, with `std::stack` or `std::priority_queue`!

 - **Graph** (Adjacency List) — The game map.
 - **Dijkstra** — Provides the suggested shortest path each turn.